 4. Mosquitoes

 Small, annoying, and potentially deadly, Mosquitoes live for the night.
 While they enjoy warm weather, they tend to come out in swarms when it’s cooler.
-These little bloodsuckers tend to make nests in standing water anywhere they can find it.
+These little bloodsuckers make nests in standing water anywhere they can find it.
 Plus, the closer they are to hosts, the longer they will stay.

 5. Bed Bugs